Any pursuit carries its share of pitfalls, and earning

 8. Sacrificing Quality for Quantity

-So, take your time, go slow, and get it right the first time.
+This is untrue.
+So, take your time, go slow, and get it right first.
 You want people visiting your site because they see you as a trusted source of high-caliber information.

 Your content is the only reason visitors are there.
-And when it’s exceptional, they’re more likely to click on your affiliate products.
+And they’re more likely to click on your affiliate products when it’s exceptional.

 Writing product reviews is an excellent way to boost affiliate revenue.
 People reading reviews are further along in the buyer’s journey and more inclined to make a purchase.

 Performing keyword research (more on that below), checking SERPs to understand intent, and reading the top-ranking posts are all ways to understand better what you should create.

 A good content marketing strategy researches with its potential customers in mind.

 For example, if you’re targeting the keyword phrase “what is on-page SEO,” you’ll notice this piece from Search Engine Journal ranks at the top.